someengineering/resoto.com/docs/concepts/search/merging-nodes.md

 ---
 sidebar_position: 4
-sidebar_label: Nesting
+sidebar_label: Merging Nodes
 ---

-# Search Nesting
+# Merging Nodes in Search

 While it is possible to query and retrieve a filtered part of the graph, it is sometimes helpful to retrieve structural graph data as part of the node.